 Your knowledge base in Salesforce, which can include third-party sources through Unified Knowledge, is the basis for your organization’s verified information.

 In our experience, grounding on your knowledge base makes Service Replies, which are AI-generated suggested responses to customers, significantly more useful.
-Grounding on your knowledge base is just as beneficial for Search Answers, Salesforce’s AI-generated search summaries, and Einstein Copilot, Salesforce’s AI assistant for service agents and customers.
+Grounding on your knowledge base is just as beneficial for Search Answers, Salesforce’s AI-generated search summaries, and Agentforce, which encompasses Salesforce’s autonomous AI agents for helping customers as well as assistive AI agents supporting service reps.

 Here are 10 tips to follow when creating and maintaining a knowledge base used for generative AI grounding.